British fascism: British Union of Fascists

 The British Union of Fascists (BUF) was formed by Sir Oswald Mosley in October 1932 following his failed attempt to start a more traditional political party, the New Party.
 The BUF was "Britain's most intellectually coherent fascist movement".
 Mosley's main policy was economic: an imperialist, isolationist economy that would pull Britain out of the Great Depression.
 For the BUF, this new economic policy, in which the state would use capitalism for its own purposes, could only be achieved under the leadership of a dictator, supported by elected experts.
 The current political system, according to the BUF, was old, slow and unfit for the modern age.
-It marked itself as a modern movement with an interest in technology, and also saw itself connected and loyal to British traditions and history, like the monarchy and the Tudors.
+The BUF marked itself as a modern movement with an interest in technology, and also saw itself connected and loyal to British traditions and history, like the monarchy and the Tudors.
 It received funding from both Italy's National Fascist Party and Germany's Nazi Party.

 A number of smaller fascist groups formed and splintered during the years the BUF operated, but it was Mosley's group that had most public success.
 The BUF had its peak membership — between 40,000 and 50,000 members — in its first few years of existence, partly because of the support the fascists received from the Daily Mail and the Sunday Dispatch.
-Mosely, too, was a charismatic leader and people were attracted to what Bret Rubin calls the "flash and zeal" of the movement.
+Mosley, too, was a charismatic leader and people were attracted to what Bret Rubin calls the "flash and zeal" of the movement.
 The group attracted people from across the political spectrum, although most of its members were from families that supported the Conservative party, people for whom British fascism was "a more staunch expression of their toryism, a surer way to preserve the empire, support the monarchy, and continue to agitate for an ethnically homogeneous nation".
 It aimed a lot of its attention at recruiting young members and was more than an outlet for political interests, running branch activities, dances, camps.
 Women comprised a quarter of its membership.